 PRENATAL & POSTPARTUM MENTAL HEALTH

 Pregnancy and postpartum are unique, often complicated times, and deserve special knowledge and training.
 I spent many years during college and graduate school researching stress during pregnancy.
-Additionally, I have specialized training in perinatal mental health as a graduate of Karen Kleiman's "The Art of Holding Perinatal Women in Distress" intensive training.
-Karen Kleiman is an internationally regarded expert on postpartum depression and anxiety.
+Additionally, I have specialized training and experience in perinatal mental health as a certified perinatal mental health professional through Postpartum Support International (PSI).

 I received specialized training in anxiety disorders under the direction of Dr. Rick Heimberg, an internationally regarded expert on cognitive behavioral therapy (CBT).
 I expanded my training in anxiety disorders during my internship at the Philadelphia VA Medical Center under the direction of national trainers for evidence-based psychotherapies.